 Related: Comparison of Business Entities

 Step 4: Select your Location

 Your dog training business location should be in a convenient area and close to homeowners.
 You can also offer in-home training, so you need to decide how far you are willing to travel.

 Step 5: Apply for Business Licenses and Permits

 While there isn’t a specific business license for a dog training business, there will likely be general licenses and permits needed to get started.
 These permits and licenses can vary based on the state and town where the business is located.
-Some common local, state, and federal registrations a dog training business may need include a sales tax permit and an Employer Identification Number.
+Some common local, state, and federal registrations a dog training business may need include a business license, sales tax permit, Employer Identification Number, and more.

 Step 6: Find Financing

 Dog training businesses are generally very inexpensive to start and most entrepreneurs invest their personal money instead of getting a loan.
 If a loan is needed, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.